Vetru-Apps/mqtt-dashboard-documentation/docs/tiles.md

 Standard and compound tiles can coexist as part of the same broker and under the same group.
 The main difference between the two is the ability of the compound ones to group more than one input and output topics under the same interface.
 Hopefully with the following description we will be able to better convey the differences of the two.

+### Tunables - what are they

+We define here *tunables* a set of settings impacting the operations of the tile; these could be related to the visual interface, to the tile's topics, or to how the tile will behave in response to input or outputs.
+Tunables are as such those settings strictly related to one particular type of tile; standard settings common to all tiles are simply names *settings*.

+You can use tunables to tweak and modify how a tile will look or work, limitedly to the options provided.

+Usually, *standard* tiles expose their most relevant settings via the *new tile* screen, so you won't have to look for them.
+On the contrary, *compound tiles* work with a predefined set of rules inferred from the *base topic* you provide during setup; in this case, use the tunables to customize them.

 ## Standard tiles

 :   !!! todo